Grand Bleu de Gascogne: Description

 The colour of the coat is white mottled with black, giving a slate blue overall appearance.
 There are black patches on either side of the head, with a white area on top of the head which has in it a small black oval.
 Tan "eyebrow" marks are over each eye.
 Faults are deviations in appearance that have an effect on the health and working ability of the dog, as well as an absence of expected features of colour, structure, and size, indicating that a dog with such faults should not be bred.
 Faults include aggression or fearfulness, anatomical malformation, and lack of type.

-Although these are large dogs, "Grand" does not necessarily refer to the size of the dogs.
-"In most cases it is simply a label for a pack that is used for larger game".
+Although these are large dogs, weighing 80-120 lbs, "Grand" does not necessarily refer to the size of the dogs; in most cases it is simply a label for a pack that is used for larger game.
 Today. the breed is used in hunting boar, deer, and other game.